EventCode-4688/Practical-Splunk-Enterprise-Adm/Lab_Setup/README.md

   - CPU:
     - Minimum: 2 GB / 2 CPUs / 60 GB SSD
 	- Recommended: 4 GB / 2 CPUs / 80 GB SSD
-- Hostname: splunk-indx (Do not set up in Digital Ocean, until you proceed to that part of the class to limit cost towards your credit.)
+- Hostname: splunk-idx1 (Do not set up in Digital Ocean, until you proceed to that part of the class to limit cost towards your credit.)
   - Region: Choose the region closest to you.
   - Datacenter: Stick to the same datacenter for all machines.
   - Image: CentOS 9 Stream x64